Curie: Policy-based Secure Data Exchange: Evaluation

+Our second series of experiments characterize the impact of CPL on the average time of computing privacy-preserving dose model with varying number of members and dataset sizes.
+Though the warfarin study includes eight inputs, evaluations are repeated with the input size of 8, 16, 24, 32, and 40 through various dataset sample sizes for completeness.
+The input and sample size together represents the total dataset shared for a member as a result of the policy agreements.
+Our experiments show that 80\% of computation overhead is attributed to HE key generation.
+The cost of the differential privacy takes microseconds, as the members can calculate the (optional) differential private algorithm model at the end of the secure dose protocol.
+Computations are instrumented to classify the overheads incurred by key generation, encryption, decryption, and evaluation.
+We next present the costs with and without key generation to study the impact of the number of members and data size.

 Figure~\ref{fig:sec-comp-layer} (a-b) presents the computation cost with varying number of members.
-Each members data size used in policy negotiation is set to 5000 data samples.
-Figure~\ref{fig:sec-comp-layer} (a) presents the cost of the total computation time excluding key generation.
+Each member's dataset includes 5000 data samples which acquired as a result of the policy negotiations.
+Figure~\ref{fig:sec-comp-layer} (a) presents the cost of the total computation time excluding HE key generation.
 There is a linear increase in time with the growing number of members.
-This is the fundamental cost of encryption and evaluation that is dominated by matrix encryption and addition.
+This is the fundamental cost of encryption and evaluation operations dominated by matrix encryption and addition.
 To profile the generation of key cost, in Figure~\ref{fig:sec-comp-layer} (b), we conducted similar experiments.
-Each input size cost is increased by the overhead of key generation.
+Each input size cost increases because of the key generation overhead.
 The increase is quadratic as a number of slots (plaintext elements) are set to square of input size not to lose any data during input conversion.
-Yet, the cost is independent of the member size because the key generation is required only once in a computation round.
-We note that the key generation is not a limiting factor; members may generate keys before a consortium is established.
+It is important to note that the cost is independent of the member size because a member generates the key only once in a computation of a consortium.
+We note that the time overhead of key generation is not a limiting factor as members may generate keys before a consortium is established.

 In Figure~\ref{fig:sec-comp-layer} (c-d), we show the costs associated with different data samples.
-The number of members is set to 20.
-Similar to the previous experiments, the computation costs are dominated by key generation.
-Our experiments also reported of no effect between the cost and number of samples.
-As the size of the data samples increases, the overhead is amortized over the operations on local statistics (which is a square matrix of size inputs), and the performance converges that of the input size.
+The number of members in a consortium is set to 20.
+Similar to the previous experiments, the key generation dominates the computation costs.
+Our experiments also reported no relationship between the cost and number of samples.
+That is, even though the size of the data samples increases, the overhead is amortized over the operations on the local statistics of the computations (which is the square matrix of the input size in the warfarin dataset); thus the time of computing dose algorithm converges to the number of dataset inputs.
 This explains the similar trends observed in plots.